PhUSE Computational Science Symposium

 The Computational Sciences Symposium (CSS) will be celebrating its 6th annual event and has established itself as the premier collaboration within the clinical trial environment.
 The collaboration has continued to grow hosting the first inaugural event in Europe this past June and engaging other regulatory agencies including EMA and PMDA.

 This year’s event will once again be co-sponsored by FDA and PhUSE and take place in March of 2017.
 The annual CSS brings together Academia, Regulators, Industry, and technology providers to address computational science needs in support of regulatory review and ultimately bring safe and effective products to those who need them.

-The focus of the Annual Computational Science Symposium is to continue the work initiated at the previous annual meetings by bringing FDA, industry and academia together to provide an update on current initiatives ongoing within the FDA, explore emerging technologies and establish collaborative working groups to address current challenges related to the access and review of data to support product development.
-Previous work has included the creation of a Study Data Reviewer's Guide Template for submission, development of a non-clinical road map and the application of semantics technology to standards.
+The focus of the Annual Computational Science Symposium is to continue the work initiated at the previous annual meeting and throughout the year.
+The event will provide an update on current initiatives ongoing within the FDA, explore emerging technologies, and establish collaborative projects to address current challenges related to the access and review of data to support product development.

-- Analysis Data Reviewer’s Guide (ADRG) – A standardized template providing best practices and recommendations for information needed within a submission regarding the analyses and ADaM
+- Non Clinical Study Data Reviewer’s Guide: Extension of the SDRG, a standardized template providing best practices and recommendations for non clinical information needed within a submissions

-The conference will commence at 5pm on Sunday, March 15th with the opening working group meet and greet session and end at 4pm on Tuesday, March 17th.
+The conference will commence at 4 pm on Sunday, March 19th with the opening networking session and end at 5pm on Tuesday, March 21st.

-Online registration will open the first week of November and the Symposium is limited to only 300 attendees so register early before the event is sold out.
-Advanced onsite registration will open on Sunday, March 16th between 4pm - 5pm.
+Online registration will open on November 1st.
+The Symposium is limited to only 300 attendees so register early before the event sells out.